Academany/FabAcademy-Assessment/invention,_intellectual_property_and_business_mode.md

 * Summarised two kinds of licences and explained why you chose one.

 * Imagined and outlined possibilities and described how to make them probabilities

+---

+## FAQ:

+### What does 'summarised two kinds of licence' mean?
+> Answer:
+1. To show that you understand Neil's lecture, and what your licence is for, you need to compare licences so that you can choose the correct one for you.
+2. You can compare two kinds of Open Licences, or compare two options for one kind of Open Licence.
+Or more...two is the minimum.